malonge/ChromMatch/README.md

 Suppose that the target and reference assemblies have additional sequences, such as unplaced contigs/scaffolds.
 Then, supply the sequences to be matched with `-t` and `-r`.

-In all cases, the number of target and reference sequencs must match in order to be matched
+In all cases, the number of target and reference sequences must be the same in order to be matched.

 ## Pipeline
 1. Write reference transcripts to a FASTA file